jcalderon95/Calderon_LeTien_Final-IA/README.md

 ## The Project

-### For this project we designed and developed a fully responsive website using HTML, CSS, JavaScript and the Greensock library to create an engagin user experience with animations and captivating visuals.
-We created a one page website with seven sections including a customend made image gallery for the merchandising section made with JavaScript.
+### For this project we designed and developed a fully responsive website using HTML, CSS, JavaScript and the Greensock library to create an engaging user experience with animations and captivating visuals.
+We created a one-page website with seven sections including a custom-made image gallery for the merchandising section made with JavaScript.

-### Moreover, for this project we designed and produced and informational video using Adobe Ilustrator and Adobe After Effects.
+### Moreover, for this project we designed and produced an informational video using Adobe Illustrator and Adobe After Effects.

 #### Sections:
  * HOME